 The region object defines both “text properties” and “binary properties.”
 The text properties represent a region as a contiguous range of zero or more characters (a “text region”).
 The binary properties represent a region as a contiguous range of zero or more bytes (a “binary region”).

+A region SHALL contain at least one of startLine, charOffset, or byteOffset.

 If startLine (§3.30.5) > 0 or charOffset (§3.30.10) >= 0, this region object SHALL define a text region.
 If byteOffset (§3.30.11) >= 0, this region object SHALL define a binary region.
 If a region object defines both a text region and a binary region, the text region and the binary region SHALL specify the identical range of bytes in the artifact, as determined by the artifact’s character encoding.

 For regions in text artifacts, a region object SHOULD define a text region and MAY also define a binary region; it SHALL define either a text region or a binary region or both.